Who Was Eric Frank?

 - We can help introduce new applicants to people who have been successful in the past.

-Yes, it’s a charity regulated by the UK Charity commission.
+Yes, it is a charity regulated by the UK Charity Commission.
+You can see its registration and annual reports here.

 When can I apply?